-Castile is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Castile is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Castile is a village of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Castile who work in sales jobs (14.38%), office and administrative support (10.22%), and maintenance occupations (8.95%).

 Also of interest is that Castile has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in Castile who are college-educated is close to the national average for all communities of 21.84%: 17.82% of the adults in Castile have a bachelor's degree or advanced degree.
+In terms of college education, Castile is nearly on par with the US average for all cities of 21.84%: 17.82% of adults 25 and older in Castile have a bachelor's degree or advanced degree.

 The per capita income in Castile in 2022 was $30,471, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $121,884 for a family of four.
 However, Castile contains both very wealthy and poor people as well.